jimmyzhq740/Strawberry-Pi/README.md

   python master.py --secret SECRET
   ```
   Note that the ```SECRET``` here must be the same secret that you used with all the Pi's.

+The support folder contains the stl files of the joiner and the base for holding the camera.
+It provides two degress of freedom so that the camera angles of imaging can be adjusted accordingly.